Halls Creek, Western Australia: History

 The land now known as Halls Creek has been occupied for thousands of years by Aboriginal peoples.
 The land is crossed by songlines and trading paths stretching from the coasts to the deserts, some passing near the modern town.
 The story of that long occupation remains alive today and it is revealed in the culture of the Jaru, Kija, Kukatja, Walmajarri, Gooniyandi and other Indigenous people who live in Halls Creek Shire.

 Late in the 19th century, Europeans arrived, searching for land for cattle and sheep, as well as minerals.
-On Christmas Day 1885 prospector Charlie Hall found a 28 ozt gold nugget at a site that would eventually be named after him.
+On Christmas Day 1885, prospector Charlie Hall found a 28 ozt gold nugget at a site that would eventually be named after him.
 News of the discovery drew more than 15,000 people to what is now Old Halls Creek to try their luck.
-It proved an inhospitable land for these people and the graves of some can be found in Old Town's small cemetery.
+It proved a barren land for these people, and some graves can be found in Old Town's small cemetery.

-The gold rush lasted less than three months and Halls Creek became a trading centre for cattle stations, Aboriginal communities and miners who stayed in the area.
+The gold rush lasted less than three months, and Halls Creek became a trading centre for cattle stations, Aboriginal communities and miners who stayed there.
 The post office with its telegraph line that terminated here, the police station, government office, racecourse and stores gave the town a purpose.
 In 1918 the Australian Inland Mission built a hospital and the old town continued, with few inhabitants and little water.

-In 1948 an airfield was built near the site of the present town and over the next decade the old town moved nearer to this new site.
-Except for the police station, which finally relocated in 1961, the old town was abandoned by 1954.
+In 1948, an airfield was built near the site of the present town, and over the next decade, the old town moved nearer to this new site.
+Except for the police station, which was finally relocated in 1961, the old town was abandoned by 1954.

 The nearby settlements known as Chinaman's Garden (Yarrunga) and Wangu Outstation (Flora Valley Station) were funded by the federal government as outstations during the 1980s.

+Crime

+Halls Creek has a very high crime rate and has grown quite famous in more recent years for its youth crime and large, violent, public brawls.

+There are alcohol restrictions within Halls Creek.
+In May 2009, the state Director of Liquor Licensing imposed a "prohibition on the sale of packaged liquor with an alcohol content greater than 2.7 per cent from licensed premises" in the town.